wp-plugins/never-loose-contact-form/readme.txt

 * 0.2 Spam proofing without Akismet
 * 0.21 Clearer settings form (you don't have to display your contact details publicly)
 * 0.3 Added Internationalisation
+* 0.31 Only show admin bar menu to administrators

 == Upgrade notice ==